-When the first two principles of Kanban are in place, workflows freely and just feels easy.
+When the first two principles of Kanban are in place, workflows flow freely.
 Your attention, therefore, should be focused on any interruptions in flow, which represent opportunities for additional visualization and process improvement.

 Principle #4 – Continuous Improvement

 Kanban isn’t something that is ever “finished.”
 The approach requires constant monitoring and analysis to look for the next best way to improve.
 Conditions, resources, and customer demands change over time, so it is essential to assess flow and look for blockers or friction teams can remove.